SenseTecnic/wotkit-docs/source/api_v2/api_alerts.rst

 	* - **Method**
 	  - GET
 	* - **Returns**
-	  - Appropriate HTTP status code; OK 200 - if successful
+	  - **200 OK** if successful.
+A JSON object in the response body describing an alert.

 |